-Jonny Zywiciel is a 24-year-old multi-faceted musical artist based in Los Angeles, California.
+Jonny Zye is a 25-year-old multi-faceted musical artist based in Los Angeles, California.
 Years before picking up the guitar as a young teen, Jonny was influenced by a variety of musical genres, from classic rock to funky pop, soulful jazz to twangy country.
 Today, these musical influences are evident throughout his original compositions, as well as the extensive catalogue of songs he can recreate from memory.

 Jonny considers his an addictive personality, which is true in all aspects of this description.
 Not only is he a people person with a heart-warming smile and a je ne sais quoi you can’t miss, but also he considers himself addicted.
 Not to the usual stuff like drugs, carbs, or chocolate, but to music—to performing, writing, singing, playing, and all other aspects of creating music.
 He has said many times that the only thing for him is music, and vows to center his life around music until his last breath.
 “It’s not a choice.
 It’s not a job.
 It’s what I do.”
 This drive to create and perform music is the most powerful part of a huge personality.

 At age 13, Jonny picked up a guitar while hanging out at a friend’s house one afternoon.
 He didn’t know anything about chords, hand placement, or technique, but he was able to create sounds and melodies that set off a spark of desire. $50 later, he owned a cheap guitar and amp—for the next few years, he’d play for 3 to 4 hours per day, often bloodying his fingertips on the journey to a musician’s calluses.